 This article investigates whether omega-3s can benefit the hair.
 We explore the available evidence and look at ways to boost the intake of these fatty acids.

 Omega-3 fatty acids are a type of nutrient in certain foods.
-They play an important role in several body functions, as the National Center for Complementary and Integrative Health (NCCIH) observe.
+They play an important role in several body functions, as the

 The main types of omega-3s are: